Malte-Hansen/scripts/README.md

 `chmod +x setup.sh && setup.sh`

-This marks them as executable and add links to the bin folder.
+This will mark the scripts as executable and add links to an ignored bin folder.

-Add the bin folder to your shell's PATH to use them anywhere.
+Then, add the bin folder to your shell's PATH to use them anywhere.

 ### Interesting Tools